socnetv/app/docs/roadmaps/roadmap_ws7_mainwindow_decomposition.md

 * WS2 complete (Graph façade stable). ✅
 * CLI headless baseline exists (WS4/P2), to anchor regression during UI changes.
+* WS9 complete (UI stabilized) ✅ — this was the stated gate for starting WS7; it's now satisfied, so WS7 is unblocked in principle.
+Priority ranking (see `ARCHITECTURAL_REFACTORING_ROADMAP.md`) is a separate question from whether it's blocked.

 ---